| |

 28 a b » 3.1.2.
 Third Order Observation

-All function systems […] observe themselves. « [page 182]
+All function systems […] observe themselves. «

-['Social Systems' II.) , Interpenetration, I, page 210, 212 and The Individuality of Psychic Systems, I, page 255]
+['Social Systems' VI.) , Interpenetration, I, page 210, 212 and The Individuality of Psychic Systems, I, page 255]

 In this sense 'system' [always] involves people.

-Thus staging a symposium - involving people - not only cleverly celebrates / demonstrates 'The Autopoiesis of Architecture' IX.) [as a matter of fact] but also constitutes a self-observation of architecture (as far as the AA - location and general framework of the event - was concerned).
+Thus staging a symposium - involving people - not only cleverly celebrates / demonstrates 'The Autopoiesis of Architecture' XII.) [as a matter of fact] but also constitutes a self-observation of architecture (as far as the AA - location and general framework of the event - was concerned).

 'Debating Fundamentals: Probing the Autopoiesis of Architecture' [Symposium, 11.03.2011, AA School of Architecture, London] was a swift trail, and the verdict inferred surprising: